I'm not dead - Germany-based Ghanaian lady who made rape allegations against Prophet Ajagurajah speaks

 Earlier in the week, there were wild reports about the woman being dead following the curses rained on her by Ajagurajah.

-The rumors which were spearheaded by a Germany-based Ghanaian blogger alleged that Gladys Ametepe fell sick and died in a way similar to what Prophet Ajagurajah predicted.
+The rumors which were spearheaded by a Germany-based Ghanaian blogger alleging that Gladys Ametepe fell sick and died in a way similar to what Prophet Ajagurajah predicted.

 But in a video reaction, Gladys Ametepe swatted the reports, noting that the rumors were untrue and that she was alive.